adamjohannes/transaction-tracker/frontend/README.md

 The project follows a standard Vue project structure with a clear separation of concerns:

-- `src/components/`: Reusable Vue components that make up the views.
+- `src/components/`: Reusable Vue components.
-- `src/views/`: Top-level components for each application route.
+- `src/views/`: Top-level components for each application route, including new `LoginView.vue` and `RegisterView.vue`.
-- `src/stores/`: Pinia store modules for centralized state management.
-The core logic resides in `transactions.ts`.
+- `src/stores/`: Pinia store modules.
+A new `auth.ts` store manages authentication state, while `transactions.ts` handles all transaction-related data.
-- `src/services/`: API communication layer. `api.ts` defines the interface with the backend.
+- `src/services/`: API communication layer. `api.ts` now includes an Axios interceptor to automatically attach the authentication token to requests.
-- `src/router/`: Vue Router configuration and route definitions.
+- `src/router/`: Vue Router configuration, now with a `beforeEach` navigation guard to protect routes.
 - `src/assets/`: Static assets like icons and styles.

 ## 🚀 Getting Started